treejamie/jc6/README.md

-## Another Personal Blog.
+## Not Another Blog.

-Oh dear, it's that urge again.
-Time to write another blog engine.

-### BUT Y THO

-This one is to allow me to set up another personal website that I can use as a blog to once again claw myself up the career ladder.
-Also, I am feeling the urge to sharpen up my visual design skills.
-It has been well over a decade since I designed a personal site and that seems quite exciting.
+This is not another blog engine per se, but it is built around one.
+However this time I will engage in the aethetic and creative visual process.
+I want to design something that...

+* communicates the CPD I'm engaged in
+* is aesethetically pleasing to me and reflective of the styles I very much enjoy
+* has interactivity and "real-timeness" about it.

 ### Technology